Attack on the Pentagon

 Stunned, McNamara turned to Kennedy.

 “Mr. President, surely you must be joking.
-Four VIPs in one room without security detail?”
+Four VIPs in one room without secret service?”

 “This meeting is about trust, isn't it Bob?
 What message do we send filling a room with our agents, as if we have no trust in our guest?”

-“As sure as I will ever be, Secretary McNamara.”
+“As sure as I will ever be, Secretary.”

 McNamara nodded to the agent at the door, who stayed behind as President Kennedy and Secretary McNamara entered the lavish conference room.
 The air was filled with smoke, emanating from a Cuban cigar, held in hand by the Prime Minister of Cuba, Fidel Castro.